 Please complete the form prior to absence dates for required activities only, or upon return from emergencies/unplanned events.

 Students who are seeking an absence for personal/private matters may call Student Affairs at 605-658-6300.
 Student Affairs will work with all appropriate faculty to make the necessary arrangements.

-Student Name: Class: Course Number/Title: Reason for Absence: Absence Date (s): Make-Up Plan: Student Signature: \\\\\ Date: \\\\\ Course Director/Instructor Signature: □ Approved Not Approved Date: Dean of Student Affairs Signature: Approved ⊠ Not Approved Date: \\\\\
+Student Name: Class: Class:

+Course Number/Title:

+D ( 4)

+Absence Date (s):

+Make-Up Plan:

+Student Signature: Date:

+Course Director/Instructor Signature:

+☐ Approved ☐ Not Approved Date:

+Dean of Student Affairs Signature:

+☐ Not Approved Date:

+- Hot Approved